EPIUSECX/cohenix_local_za/IMPLEMENTATION_GUIDE.md

 **Error:** "'<' not supported between instances of 'str' and 'int'"

 **Solution:** CSV import type conversion issue (fixed in v3.1).
 Ensure `csv_importer.py` includes `convert_csv_types()` function.

+**Error:** "Please set account in Salary Component ...
+All components must have associated accounts for SA payroll compliance."

+**What it means:** One or more Salary Components on the Salary Slip/Structure do not have a `Salary Component Account` configured for the company.

+**Solution:** Add accounts on each component.
+The error lists all missing components with clickable links (e.g. `Basic Salary`, `PAYE`, `UIF Employer Contribution`).
+Open each component and add rows in the "Salary Component Account" child table for your company.

 ### Performance Optimization